…with materials to prepare students for their trip to the theater!

 How can I prepare my students to come to the theater?

-Our Set the Stage program offers teachers the ability to access quality preparation materials for free online for our School Shows with ease.
+Our Set the Stage program offers teachers the ability to easily access quality preparation materials for free online for our School Shows.
 Here and on each School Shows webpage, you’ll find a study guide, talking points for classroom discussion with context and background for each topic plus information about theater etiquette, and an activity to engage students’ interest.

 My chaperone needs to bring a young child.
 What is your policy?